 At the policy level, the state has been continuously regulating and raising the qualification of teachers.
 In 1993, Teacher's Act of the People's Republic of China was released which laid out teachers' rights and obligations, qualification and recruitment, education and training, evaluation and treatment, and rewards and legal responsibilities.
 The Teacher Qualification Regulation (1995) was an important step in the process of teacher professionalization.
-It laid down that Chinese citizen engaged in education and teaching work in different types of schools should obtain teachers qualifications, requirement for teacher qualification, examinations for qualifications, and accreditation and penalty systems at every stage of education system.
-In general, to be a primary school teachers should graduate from 3-year higher education institutions or above.
+It laid down that Chinese citizen engaged in education and teaching work in different types of schools should obtain teachers qualification according to the law.
+It then put forward the specific regulations on the types of qualifications, requirement for teacher qualification, examinations for qualifications, and accreditation and penalty systems at every stage of education system.
+In general, primary school teachers should have completed senior secondary or above; junior secondary school teachers should graduate from 3-year higher education institutions or above.
 Both primary school and junior secondary school teachers should pass the assessment to receive a teacher's certificate.
-Over 20 yea of development the teacher qualification rate and educational level has been improved and teachers' overall quality has been enhanced.
+Over 20 year of development the teacher qualification rate and educational level has been improved and teachers' overall quality has been enhanced.
 This is clear in the illustrative case studies.

-In Tongzhou in 1990, more than 90% of primary teaching staff only had secondary normal school education.
-In 2005, over 70% of primary school teaching staff had 3-year higher education diplomas and over 74% of professional teachers in junior secondary schools are college graduates or have an alternative higher education background.
-In senior secondary schools, 96% of the professional teachers are college graduates, of which 17% have acquired a master's degree.
+In Tongzhou in 1990, more than 90 % of primary teaching staff only had secondary normal school education.
+In 2005, over 70 % of primary school teaching staff had 3-year higher education diplomas and over 74 % of professional teachers in junior secondary schools are college graduates or have an alternative higher education background.
+In senior secondary schools, 96 % of the professional teachers are college graduates, of which 17 % have acquired a master's degree.
 The majority of teachers in complete primary schools in Xiji have acquired undergraduate diplomas.
-Recently, the qualified full-time teacher rate is 100%.
-In terms of teachers' professional title, 40% were first class and 50% second class and in Dadushe about 80% were either first or second class.
+Recently, the qualified full-time teacher rate is 100 %.
+In terms of teachers' professional title, 40 % were first class and 50 % second class and in Dadushe about 80 % were either first or second class.

-In Ansai in 1990, the qualified rate of primary school teachers was 81% and 50% for secondary school teachers.
-The qualified rate of professional teachers was 74% in Huaziping primary school and 80% in Yanhewan primary school.
-In addition, only 33% of junior secondary school teachers had graduated from 3-year higher education.
-Twenty years later the qualified rate for primary school teachers in Ansai had risen to 99% and the qualification rate of professional teachers reached 94% in Huaziping primary school and 100% in Huaziping central primary school, with the majority graduates from 3-year universities.
+In Ansai in 1990, the qualified rate of primary school teachers was 81 % and 50 % for secondary school teachers.
+The qualified rate of professional teachers was 74 % in Huaziping primary school and 80 % in Yanhewan primary school.

+In addition, only 33 % of junior secondary school teachers had graduated from 3-year higher education.
+Twenty years later the qualified rate for primary school teachers in Ansai had risen to 99 % and the qualification rate of professional teachers reached 94 % in Huaziping primary school and 100 % in Huaziping central primary school, with the majority graduates from 3-year universities.
 The situation is similar in Yanhewan primary schools where nearly all are now qualified.
-In the secondary school 60% of teachers have 3-year university education.
+In the secondary school 60 % of teachers have 3-year university education.

-In Zhaojue in 1990, the qualified rate of primary teachers was only 70% in Bier district and 82% for Sikai district and the the majority were graduates from secondary schools.
-The qualified rate of junior secondary school teachers was much lower than for primary school teachers (Lewin and Wang,1993:86-87).
-By 2001 the qualified rate for primary school teachers in Zhaojue reached to 99%.
+In Zhaojue in 1990, the qualified rate of primary teachers was only 70 % in Bier district and 82 % for Sikai district and the majority were graduates from secondary schools.
+The qualified rate of junior secondary school teachers was much lower than for primary school teachers.
+By 2001 the qualified rate for primary school teachers in Zhaojue reached to 99 %.
 More and more primary school teachers have undergraduate education and professional qualifications.
-In the same year, the qualification rate of junior secondary school teachers reached to 99% with one third having undergraduate education.
+In the same year, the qualification rate of junior secondary school teachers reached to 99 % with one third having undergraduate education.